Skip to content

 For all the providers, an optional scopes property is also supported.
 This is the list of scopes to configure for the OAuth account.

 The first time a new provider is added, it is important to manually verify an app, to verify if the required authentication restrictions are in place.
-For example, with google, any valid google user can login, including gmail.com accounts.
+For example, with google, any valid google user can log in, including gmail.com accounts.
 The hosted_domain config has to be used to restrict this.

 The OAuth integration internally uses the goth library, see examples for implementation details.